bil/licorice/docs/html/_sources/api/yaml_config.rst.txt

 High-level configuration variables are set by the user here.
 Here we define aspects of the setup, timing, and ticks(our metric of time) in order to control the way our system interacts with the real world.

 ================= =============================================================
-Keyword           Usage
+Keyword           Description
 ================= =============================================================
-tick_len          Set the time per tick in microseconds num_ticks         Number of ticks to run the model for init_buffer_ticks Number of ticks to run sources before modules start
+tick_len          Realtime clock frequency in microseconds num_ticks         Number of ticks to run the model for.
+Defaults to -1
+                  (indefinite)
+init_buffer_ticks Number of ticks to run sources before modules start
 ================= =============================================================